WFMT: Technological achievements

 Since going on the air in 1951, WFMT has garnered a strong reputation for technological innovation and sound quality.

-In 1958, WFMT and television station WTTW collaborated on a pioneering stereo music project in which WTTW broadcast a left audio channel, and WFMT broadcast the right audio channel simultaneously.
+In 1958, WFMT and public television station WTTW collaborated on a pioneering stereo music project in which WTTW broadcast a left audio channel, and WFMT broadcast the right audio channel simultaneously.
+(FM stereo broadcasting was not yet available).

-WFMT broadcast a live concert in 1969 using Dolby noise reduction, the first station to do so.
-In 1972 it broadcast for the first time in four-channel (quadrophonic) sound, a live performance of the Chicago Lyric Opera's presentation of Rossini's Semiramide.
+WFMT broadcast a live concert in 1971, using Dolby noise reduction, the first station to do so.
+In 1974, it broadcast for the first time in four-channel (quadrophonic) sound, a live performance of the Chicago Lyric Opera's presentation of Rossini's Semiramide.

 In 1978, WFMT participated in the first stereo relay of a live performance via satellite, from the San Francisco Opera.

 In 1979, WFMT was one of the first local FM stations to re-broadcast its programming via satellite.
 This feed was received by cable companies (who transmitted WFMT's programming to their subscribers), as well as by home TVRO users.

 In 1982, WFMT moved into the digital era, being chosen by Sony and Philips to be the first station in the world to broadcast music from the compact disc format, thanks to the station's reputation for high audio standards.
 The station broadcast material from Digital Audio Tape for the first time in 1987, and was once again chosen by Sony to broadcast from a MiniDisc in 1992, to demonstrate the subtle differences between an MD and a CD.
 WFMT also broadcasts in HD.